NittanyLion/Grumps.jl/docs/src/bearinmind.md

 The most frequent case in which this would go wrong is when one or more of the $\theta^\nu$ coefficients goes to zero and gets stuck.
 This is more likely to happen when there are identification problems, e.g. when $\theta^z \approx 0$ and the product level moments do not provide much identifying power.
 Just try a few other starting values.

-## Number of random coefficients
+## Memory consumption

 The program will become memory-hungry when the number of random coefficients is increased (assuming micro data are used).
-There is a secondary problem that estimating many random coefficients will make estimating those random coefficients accurately more questionable.
 Look at the `memsave` option to reduce memory consumption.

 ## Zero shares